busterbenson/public/ideas.md

 ## In alphabetical order

+### The Capabilities Approach
+This is a moral and politicial philsophy that attempts to improve on the limitations of social contract theory and utilitarianism in a couple ways that I find very compelling.
+The central question that it strives to answer is "What does a life deserving of human dignity require?"
+One of the reasons I like it is because it avoids several pitfalls of a lot of the most popular moral and political philosophies.
+Instead of relying on explicit outcomes (like reports happiness or measurements of prosperity) it focuses on whether people feel like they have the capability / opportunity / agency to make certain choices about their own life, within their own circumstances.
+I like it because it treats each individual person as an end in themselves (not trying to do math about the greater good that often obscures and justifies inequalities).
+Here is [a list of capabilities](https://en.wikipedia.org/wiki/Capability_approach#:~:text=Nussbaum's%20capabilities%20approach%20is%20centered,persons%2C%20rather%20than%20to%20groups.) suggested by Martha Nussbaum in _Creating Capabilities_.

 ### Codex Vitae (aka Book of Life or Book of Beliefs)
 This is an idea coined by [Robin Sloan](https://www.robinsloan.com/) in his book [Mr Penumbra's 24-Hour Bookstore](https://www.robinsloan.com/books/penumbra/).
 The idea is to write a book, the Codex Vitae or Book of Life, that represents everything one has learned in their life.
 I think of it less as a perfect representation of my life or beliefs or thoughts, and more of a snapshot of how I saw the world and which parts of my worldview I would most like to pass on.
 It's not an easy thing to write, but it's quite rewarding to attempt.